 Not sure if this card is the one for you?
 This Amex Delta SkyMiles Reserve Business Card review will tell you everything you need to know to decide if this is the best airline credit card for you.

-If you’re a business owner who flies often on Delta and likes to travel in style, you should consider the Amex Delta SkyMiles Reserve Business Card.
+If you’re a business owner who flies often on Delta, wants elite status, and likes to travel in style, you should consider the Amex Delta SkyMiles Reserve Business Card.
 This is especially true if you’ll charge at least $30,000 on your card each year and earn extra upgrades with Delta’s Medallion program.

-But if you don’t usually check bags, airport lounges aren’t your thing, or you like to fly on different airlines, you might look elsewhere for a better deal.
+But if you don’t usually check bags, you don't care about airport lounge access, or you like to fly on different airlines, you might look elsewhere for a better deal.
 This card has a similarly large annual fee as more general-purpose travel cards that provide access to more airline lounges or offer much more flexibility in rewards earning and redemption.
 This card is likely worth getting only if Delta is your go-to airline for the vast majority of your flights.

 Card basics